traylz/gmail-integration/README.md

 But, there is an [IMAP UID](https://www.rfc-editor.org/rfc/rfc3501#section-2.3.1.1) for rescue - it is an monotonously increasing sequence that is immutable for a message.

-So here I have used it as a "checkpoint" to understand
+So here I have used it as a "checkpoint" to understand from which email to fetch new emails.
 ### IMAP performance
 If you try to fetch all mails from a folder using `Message[] getMessages()` method - it will hang for really long time, so instead of doing that I am first fetching UIDs to fetch and then go fetching mail-by-mail using UID.